 Operational risk is inherent in all of our business activities.
-As a leading provider of services to institutional investors, we provide a broad array of services. including research. investment management, trading services and investment servicing that expose us to operational risk.
+As a leading provider of services to institutional investors, we provide a broad array of services that expose us to operational risk and potential loss resulting from inadequate or failed internal processes. employee supervision or monitoring mechanisms, service-provider processes or other systems or controls, which could materially affect our future consolidated results of operations.
 In addition, these services generate a broad array of complex and specialized servicing, confidentiality and fiduciary requirements, many of which involve the opportunity for human, systems or process errors.
-We face the risk that the control policies, procedures and systems we have established to comply with our operational or security requirements will fail, will be inadequate or will become outdated.
-We also face the potential for loss resulting from inadequate or failed internal processes, employee supervision or monitoring mechanisms, service-provider processes or other systems or controls, which could materially affect our future consolidated results of operations.
-Additionally, several of our processes for specific clients, often large clients with a high volume and large magnitude of transactions and activities, are bespoke and require additional attention, oversight and controls which involve an enhanced risk of episodic or continued failure as well as additional Given the volume and magnitude costs. of transactions we process on a daily basis, operational losses represent a potentially significant financial risk for our business.
+We face the risk that the policies, procedures and controls we have established to, among other things, manage operational, technology and information security risks, will fail or be inadequate, in whole or in part, to mitigate risk and may become outdated.
+Additionally, several of our processes for specific clients, often large clients with a high volume and large magnitude of transactions and activities, are bespoke and require additional attention, oversight and controls which involve an enhanced risk of episodic or continued failure as well as additional costs.
+Given the volume and magnitude of transactions we process on a daily basis, operational losses represent a potentially significant financial risk for our business.
 Operational errors that result in us remitting funds to a failing or bankrupt entity may be irreversible, and may subject us to losses.
 In addition to the financial losses associated with operational errors, these errors present the risk of client dissatisfaction and loss and reputational risk.